jenkinsci/JenkinsPipelineUnit/README.md

 }
 ```

-### Compare the callstacks with a previous implementation
+### Compare the Callstack with a Previous Implementation

 One other use of the callstacks is to check your pipeline executions for possible
 regressions.
 You have a dedicated method you can call if you extend `BaseRegressionTest`: